Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Revisions are plain text copies of entire definition of nodes from an earlier revision.
 They are identified through node GUID.

 ### Payloads

+> Payloads are NOT merely cached results for display or optimization purpose - they can serve structural purposes!

 Payloads are execution results and may represent either arbitrary binary data or runtime cache and are stored in dedicated file sections.
 Payloads are NOT just for cache!
 PAYLOADS MAY BE USED TO STORE APPLICATION-CRITICAL DATA SO EVEN THOUGH IT'S NOT IN TEXT-BASED VERSION CONTROL (LIKE GIT AND PARCEL NATIVE REVISIONS SYSTEM), IT DOESN'T MEAN THEY ARE COMPLETELY UNNECESSARY.
 Notably, payloads will be used to store spreadsheet data and image data.
 They are "attachments" to node definitions.
 They can be either internal (in binary graph), or external binary file (in plain-text graph).